How to Get From Puerto Vallarta to Guadalajara: Safe Transportation Guide

 🏨 What’s the best way to find accommodation in Mexico?

-Booking.com is awesome for booking hotels and resorts, Hostelworld is great for hostels, and Airbnb specializes in apartment rentals, making it a great place to find long-term stays.
+Expedia.com is awesome specifically for reserving high-end luxury hotels, resorts, and is by far the best for reserving flights.
+Booking.com is awesome for affordable hotels in Mexico.
+VRBO specializes in apartment and house rentals, making it a great place to find long-term stays.

 💸 How should I exchange money in Mexico?